not-a-human/FinPal/README.md

 - SQLite for data persistence
 - Bootstrap for responsive design
 - Javascript for utilizing DOM control, such as dynamically switching between dark and light modes without restarting the application.

+## Planned Features
+- [ ] Enhance the light mode.
+- [ ] Implement user authentication.
+- [ ] Export/import data to/from an Excel file.
+- [ ] Enhance the "Bill" screen.
+- [ ] Add the "Settings > Category" screen to update the Categories.